clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 - [lein2deps](https://github.com/borkdude/lein2deps): leiningen to deps.edn converter
 - [scittle](https://github.com/babashka/scittle): Execute Clojure(Script) directly from browser script tags via SCI
 - [tools-deps-native](https://github.com/babashka/tools-deps-native) and [tools.bbuild](https://github.com/babashka/tools.bbuild)

+### Other projects
+These are (some of the) other projects I'm involved with but with little or no activity in July or August.
+Click for more details.
 - [sql pods](https://github.com/babashka/babashka-sql-pods): babashka pods for SQL databases
 - [CLI](https://github.com/babashka/cli): Turn Clojure functions into CLIs!
 - [cljs-showcase](https://github.com/borkdude/cljs-showcase): Showcase CLJS libs using SCI